LVPlayground/playground/javascript/features/nuwani/README.md

     _NickServ_ identification has completed.
 Only a single channel can be the `echo` channel, where federated output will be sent.
 Channels can optionally have a `password` defined too.

+  * A mapping is necessary between IRC levels (e.g. the "@", "+" prefixes) and LVP access levels.
+    The IRC levels are indicated as user modes, and the LVP access levels have to be one of `management`, `administrator` or `vip`.

 ## Features
 **NuwaniJS** has been designed specifically for [Las Venturas Playground](https://sa-mp.nl/) and is not meant to be a general purpose bot.
 Its features focus on applicability, compatibility and